-Golden Rice is unique because it contains beta carotene, which gives it a golden color.
-Many fruits and vegetables that are commonly eaten, such as squash, papaya and carrots, also get their color from beta carotene.
+Golden Rice gets its golden color from the beta-carotene contained in it.
+Many fruits and vegetables that are commonly eaten, such as squash, papaya and carrots, also get their color from beta-carotene.

 Golden Rice was invented by Professor Ingo Potrykus, then of the Institute for Plant Sciences, Swiss Federal Institute of Technology, and Professor Peter Beyer of the University of Freiburg, Germany.
 By 1999, Professor Potrykus and Dr. Beyer produced a prototype Golden Rice and published their landmark research in Science.

 The inventors’ desire to donate Golden Rice as a gift to resource-poor farmers in developing countries led to a public-private partnership with Syngenta to help further develop Golden Rice.

 Scientists at Syngenta then carried out additional laboratory, greenhouse, and field research to help raise the beta-carotene levels in Golden Rice.
 In 2005, they developed a new version of Golden Rice that produces substantially more beta-carotene than the 1999 prototype - as published in Nature Biotechnology.